 Another couple of places I would recommend are Design a Glow and Ashe Designs.
 Both create wonderful marketing collections complete with logo’s for you to use.
 Keep in mind though, your designs will not be unique and other’s may be using the exact same design as you.
 I highly recommend you invest in your businesses brand identity instead of paying for a mass produced marketing collection.
 However, many can’t afford to do that when starting out and this is another option for you.

-I tried Thumbtack but quickly found I was spending up to $80 or more a month and still not getting the results I wanted.
+I tried Thumbtack but quickly found I was spending up to $80 or more a month on leads and still was not getting the results I wanted.
 It was too hard to cold sale and it was all based off of price only.
 I wanted to get a way from that approach.
+When I first started out though, Thumbtack was great for getting portfolio work and may be something you want to consider.

 One great thing that did work well for me was networking and doing charity work.
-I donated my time to The Tall grass Film Festival this year as well as The Forum Theater.
+I donated my time to The Tallgrass Film Festival this year as well as The Forum Theater.
 This has helped to get the word of mouth advertising started.
 Nothing is better than word of mouth advertising!
 I didn’t ask for anything in return for volunteering my time.
-I offered to help promote the venders on my website and by the second time I went back to shoot, The Forum offered to put my business in their brochure as a thank you.
-Tall grass uploaded all the images I took to their website and gave me credit (And I got to go to all the gala’s and the parties after the films…super cool!
+I offered to help promote the vendors on my website and by the second time I went back to shoot, The Forum offered to put my business in their brochure as a thank you.
+The Tallgrass Film Festival uploaded all the images I took to their website and gave me credit (And I got to go to all the gala’s and the parties after the films…super cool!
+I have also volunteered for The ColorVibe 5K, Ronald McDonald House Charities for The Jingle yearly fundraiser, and The Chelsea Fundation.

 So those are some ideas to help you with places to advertise and where not to bother.
 Do you have any great places you advertise at?
 If so, how much and where?
 I would love to hear of some great new places to check out!